nightskydev/soulboundNFT_for_reservation/README.md

 Don't need to worry about FT mark(instead of NFT) - it is related to NonTransferrable Extension

-Need to add withdraw_fee function - will be different (SOL/SPL payment)
+Need to add withdraw_fee function - will be different (SOL/SPL payment) - Not needed because we send mint_fee to admin wallet directly.

 No need to check previous_admin vs new_admin - because this update_admin function updates all info at once including mint_fee